GitHubGitHub

 When configuring keybindings, be aware of some potential issues:

-1. Ctrl+H: This key combination is often interpreted as the Backspace2 (Ctrl+backspace) key in terminal environments, For this given case there is special handling in place to make it work as expected.
+1. Ctrl+H: This key combination is often interpreted as the Backspace2 (Ctrl+backspace) key in terminal environments.
+For this case there is special handling in place to make it work as expected.
 For others like Ctrl+I there is no special handling in place, so those keybindings won't work as expected.

 2. Terminal Limitations: Some key combinations might not work as expected due to limitations in certain terminal emulators.
 If a keybinding doesn't seem to work, try an alternative combination.